stsaz/ffaudio/README.md

 	* shared and exclusive modes
 	* loopback mode (record what you hear)

-Note: JACK playback is not implemented.
+Note: AAudio & JACK playback is not implemented.

 ## How to use